The Morgan Silver Dollar

 design modeled upon a French medal created by the French engraver

 Augustin Dupre in 1782.
 The Flowing Hair Dollar

 Now let's get onto the best coin in the world and one that I can afford, The Morgan Silver Dollar.

 There can be few coins that have inspired more people than the Morgan Silver Dollar.
 It is common knowledge that it is one of the most widely collected coins in the world.
 Why?
 Read on and I will take you on a journey through its amazing history.

-Mintmarks appear underneath the tail feathers of the bald eagle on the reverse of the coin between the letters D and O in Dollar.
+Now lets get down to business.
+On the Morgan Dollar the mintmarks appear underneath the tail feathers of the bald eagle on the reverse of the coin between the letters D and O in the spelling of dollar.

-If there is no mark, blank, then it means the coin was minted in Philadelphia, Pennsylvania.
+If the Morgan Dollar has no mark, blank, then it means the coin was minted in Philadelphia, Pennsylvania.

-Of all of these mints, the dollars from Carson City (CC) fetch more because of their low mintage and wild west connection.
+Of all of these mints, the dollars from Carson City (CC) seem to fetch more because of their low mintage and wild west connection.

 All proofs for the Morgan series were minted at Philadelphia